12taor/PCP-PM2.5-MI-paper/README.md

 3. Create correlation matrix visualization (Figure S3).
 4. Use cross-validation to select hyperparameters for PCP (this step takes some time to run, and will not affect the rest of the output if not run)
 5. Run PCP using selected hyperparameters.
-6. Select the NMF algorithm with the lowest residual error.
+6. Select the NMF algorithm with the lowest residual error and run NMF on low-rank matrix from PCP.
-7. Run NMF on low-rank matrix from PCP.
+7. Compute estimated concentrations
 8. Export PCP-NMF loadings (pcp_nmf_loadings_offset.csv) and PCP-NMF scores (pcp_nmf_scores_offset.csv).
 9. Create PCP-NMF loadings figure (Figure 1).
 10. Create heatmap of sparse matrix from PCP (Figure S11).